The Complete Guide to Premiere Pro Color Correction

 Now only the pixels inside the mask are affected.
 I could also have made a mask around the other yellow objects and inverted the mask by checking the Inverted box.

-If it’s a moving shot or a moving object, you can also use the mask tracking buttons to make the mask track the object.
+For moving shot or objects, use the mask tracking buttons to make the mask track the object.

 Combined with the HSL Secondaries and other sections of Lumetri, the masks are very useful for color grading.
-Heavily feathered masks are used a lot to lighten and darken certain areas to focus the viewer’s attention where we want it.
+You can use heavily feathered masks to lighten and darken certain areas to focus the viewer’s attention where you want it.

 Working with multiple instances of the Lumetri Color